winedarksea/AutoTS/extended_tutorial.md

 ```
 It is wise to usually use several metrics.
 I often find the best sMAPE model, for example, is only slightly better in sMAPE than the next place model, but that next place model has a much better MAE and RMSE.

-**Warning**: weights are not (yet) well balanced 1 - 1 - 1.
+**Warning**: weights are not fully balanced 1 - 1 - 1.
 As such it is usually best to place your favorite metric an order of magnitude or more above the others.

 `sMAPE` is generally the most versatile across multiple series, but doesn't handle forecasts with lots of zeroes well.